North Carolina Power of Attorney Forms

 General (Financial) Power of Attorney – Grants broad and sweeping powers to an attorney-in-fact for powers regarding banking, investments, property, and any other monetary-related items.
 The non-durable option of the durable (financial) POA.

-Health Care (Medical) Power of Attorney – One of the most common types.
-Used for assigning a representative over health care.
-Is springing, meaning it goes into effect AFTER the principal is officially stated as incapacitated by a medical professional.
+Health Care (Medical) Power of Attorney – Used for assigning a trusted person to oversee decisions made regarding their health.
+The document is springing, meaning it goes into effect after the principal is officially stated as incapacitated by a medical professional.

 Limited (Special) Power of Attorney – A form that can be used to assign ANY powers to an agent.
 If none of the eight (8) other POA types apply to what the principal needs, this form should be used.